CompileZero/JS-For-Humans/Basics/Basics.md

 # 1. Why to Learn JavaScript?

-### 1.0.1.
-This is one of the very important questions that need to be answered before diving in.
+### Why is JavaScript the future?

-This is what I feel about the future.
+## This is an important questions that need to be answered before diving in.

 In the future, I believe there would be only 2 languages that would be ruling the software-world: JavaScript & Python.
 (I know it's quite far-fetched, but just listen to my arguments.)

 Ofcourse, there are a multitude of languages used for hardware programming, production & engineering, education, medical sciences, military, space research and many other domains.
-But, every software that the a non-technical "common man" uses, irrespective of its domain, would move to the cloud, and would use Machine Learning to make things easier and more automated.
+But, every software that a non-technical "common man" uses, irrespective of its domain, would move to the cloud, and would use Machine Learning to make things easier and more automated.

 The world is moving towards a dcentralized, cloud-based, microservice architecture.
 Let me explain what that means.